Skip to content

 Frequently Asked Questions

-Why target smallest balance instead of highest rate?
+Why target the smallest balance instead of the highest rate?

-How much extra does snowball cost vs avalanche?
+How much extra does snowball typically cost compared to avalanche?

 Related Calculators